kentik/community_sdk_python/kentik_api_library/README.md

-# Kentik API python library.
+# Kentik API python library

 This is a python wrapper for kentik rest api.
 For more information on how to interact with kentik resources using this library, see examples in examples/ folder.